hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 <details>
-  <summary>📊 <strong>QUERY 6 - Trend of Stock level & MoM diff % by all product in 2011.
+  <summary>🔎 <strong>QUERY 6 - Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
 Round to 1 decimal</strong></summary>
 ****

 *Purpose*: Track monthly stock fluctuations to prevent overstock or stockouts